iotaledger/chronicle-rfcs/text/0001-selective-permanode.md

 # Current storage overhead of full-permanode
 - Around 2.6TB/year
-    - Based on the information from https://chrysalis-dbfiles.iota.org/?prefix=chronicle/
+    - Based on the information from the [historical data](https://chrysalis-dbfiles.iota.org/?prefix=chronicle/)
     - Note the milestone period is 10 seconds.

 # Selective Permanode Features